-Processing operations concerning repairs, including standard exchange without prior importation.

-- Release for free circulation after outward processing using the standard exchange system with prior importation. - Release for free circulation after outward processing using the standard exchange system without prior importation, where the existing Authorisation does not cover such a system and the customs authorities permit its modification.

-Release for free circulation after outward processing if the processing operation concerns goods of a non-commercial nature.
+- Processing operations concerning repairs, including standard exchange without prior importation. - Release for free circulation after outward processing using the standard exchange system with prior importation. - Release for free circulation after outward processing using the standard exchange system without prior importation, where the existing Authorisation does not cover such a system and the customs authorities permit its modification. - Release for free circulation after outward processing if the processing operation concerns goods of a non-commercial nature.

-For application to use the simplified procedure the declaration must be accompanied by a completed Form PO2, (available on the Revenue website), which must be stamped by Revenue at the point of export and give the following information:
+For application to use the simplified procedure the declaration must be accompanied by a completed Form PO2, which must be stamped by Revenue at the point of export.